 Risks from customers

 Whether you’re dealing with customers on physical premises or online, there are ways for fraudsters to con you out of money.
-Counterfeit currency, fake or stolen payment details and fake orders can all cause problems.
-It is important to understand the traits of genuine customers and payments to help you catch fraud early.
+Christmas is a time for buying gifts, so scammers can use counterfeit currency, fake or stolen payment details and fake orders to cause problems for your business.
+If you’re a small e-commerce business, for example, that relies on Christmas sales for a large percentage of yearly revenue, losses caused as a result of fraud can be detrimental.
+It is important to understand the traits of genuine customers and payments to help you catch fraud early during the festive season.

 Risks from employees

-No small business owner wants to think that their employees could be out to defraud them, but it happens to 1 in 5 businesses at some point in their history.
+No small business owner wants to think that their employees could be out to defraud them, but it can still happen during the Christmas period.
 Risks from employees often come from intentional attempts to defraud a business through fake expenses, embezzlement and the like, but they can also come from negligence, where employees are leaving the company vulnerable to fraud by doing something poorly or not doing something they should be.

 Risks from suppliers and service providers